percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 Conference: Two or more participants communicating via trusted endpoints to exchange RTP flows through one or more Media Distributor.

-Call Processing: All tusted endpoints in the conference connect to it by a call processing dialog, such as with the Focus defined in the Framework for Conferencing with SIP [@RFC4353].
+Call Processing: All trusted endpoints in the conference connect to it by a call processing dialog, such as with the Focus defined in the Framework for Conferencing with SIP [@RFC4353].